Observation of emergent scaling of spin-charge correlations at the onset of the pseudogap

-In this work, we systematically explore the 2D FHM over a wide range of doping levels and temperatures with a quantum gas microscope Fermi-Hubbard simulator (\figref{fig:fig1}a).
-We use spin and charge correlation functions to provide a microscopic description of the underlying strongly-correlated states, especially in a regime where the presence of a pseudogap is well established\cite{gunnarsson:2015,wietek:2021,meixner:2024,simkovic:2024,wu:2017}.
+In this work, we perform a systematic exploration of the 2D Fermi-Hubbard model over a dense grid of dopings and temperatures (\figref{fig:fig1}c) using a quantum gas microscope Fermi-Hubbard simulator (\figref{fig:fig1}a), and uncover a novel universal scaling in spin and spin-charge correlations.
+We use these correlation functions to provide a microscopic description of the underlying strongly-correlated states, especially in a regime where the presence of a pseudogap is well established\cite{gunnarsson:2015,wietek:2021,meixner:2024,simkovic:2024,wu:2017}.
 We compare our measurements to different numerical methods (\figref{fig:fig1}d), including determinant Quantum Monte Carlo (dQMC) \cite{blankenbecler:1981, varney:2009}, Minimally Entangled Typical Thermal States (METTS) \cite{white:2009,stoudenmire:2010,wietek:2021,wietek:2021a} --- a method based on matrix-product states ---, and an effective model based on chargon-spinon geometric strings \cite{grusdt:2018a}.